Best Rowing Machine Reviews

 Fitness level doesn’t matter, from someone that’s never exercised before to an Olympian athlete, most rowing machines have adjustable resistance which also makes it perfect for households with multiple people and varying fitness levels.

 My rowing machine reviews break down which is the best rowing machine for different age & fitness levels.
 Some very fit users may need a more advance rower than an elderly person just looking to move a little more throughout the day.
-Each of my reviews goes into detail about height and weight (age) limits and resistance strength (fitness level).
+Each of my reviews goes into detail about age (height and weight) limits and fitness level (resistance strength).

-If you are nervous about purchasing a rower because you have never used one before, do not worry!
+Don’t be nervous to start!
 There are tons of videos and reviews out there to teach you, like the one below.
 Just take your time and take it slow.

 TIP: Rowing Machines are easy to use but I advise watching videos on proper form when using one for your first time.